-The Book Details page provides more detailed information about a book than what you saw in a list of book titles.
+The Book Details page provides more detailed information about a book or article than what you saw in a list of titles.
 Here you can perform the same actions you could from the list view.

 Follow these steps to open a book details page.

-- From any list of book titles in the search results, AR BookBag, or teacher list, select the book title or the book cover image to open the book details page.
+- From any list of book and article titles in the search results, AR BookBag, or teacher list, select the title or the cover image to open the book details page.

-- In addition to the book information you saw in the list of book titles, on this page you will see:
+- In addition to the information you saw in the list of titles, on this page you will see:

-- AR quiz availability (if your school has a quiz for the book)
+- Accelerated Reader quiz availability (if your school has a quiz for the book)

 - book availability (if your school has the book)